diegofps/mell/README.md

 To use this library you must understand a few concepts.
 These are:

 * `metadata:` These is data describing what we want to generate.
 We use json format for it.
 * `style:` This is the set of features that are necessary to transform the metadata into something.
-It is composed by templates, assets, static files, and plugins.
+It is composed by templates, assets, static files, plugins, and logic rules.
 * `generated folder:` This is where the rendered files will be saved and you must never change these files.
 However, you may want to execute or compile them if you are generating a webserver or a latex template, for instance.

 A style is composed of the following concepts: